SenseCityVity: Mobile Sensing, Urban Awareness, and Collective Action

 In the second stage, the collected data began to be analyzed by computer scientists in Switzerland and Mexico, using machine learning techniques to understand in principled ways how young observers perceive certain dimensions of their urban environment like security or cleanness.

 Finally, students created mini-documentaries, which allowed for reflection and creation of proposals of solutions; these were presented in a local festival, organized to share the work and proposals of SenseCityVity's young participants

-In the second year, the project significantly expands its participatory approach to study multiple cities and more diverse populations taking part in mobile experiences.
-In particular, we will work with multigenerational teams of participants, each of whom will contribute a more diverse view of urban concerns.
+In the second year, the project significantly expanded its participatory approach to study multiple cities and more diverse populations taking part in mobile experiences.
+We worked with multigenerational teams of participants, each of whom contributed a more diverse view of urban concerns.

 Here is a video about the project.
 The soundtrack

 is in Spanish.
 Please turn on the English subtitles